 Preheat your oven to 200°C. Trim the butternut squash then halve lengthways and scoop out the seeds.
 Chop it widthways into 2cm slices, then chop into 2cm chunks (no need to peel!).
-Pop the butternut squash on a baking tray, drizzle with oil, a pinch of salt and pepper.
+Pop the butternut squash on a baking tray, drizzle with oil, sprinkle over the chermoula and a pinch of salt and pepper.
 Toss to coat.
 Roast on the top shelf of your oven until golden on the outside and soft in the middle, 30-35 mins.
 Turn halfway through cooking.

 Halve, peel and thinly slice the red onion.
 Drain and rinse the lentils in a sieve.
-Heat a drizzle of oil in large frying pan on medium-high heat.
-Once hot, add the red onion, cook until soft and golden, 8-10 mins, stirring occasionally.
+Heat a drizzle of oil in large frying pan on medium high heat.
+Once hot, add the red onion, cook until soft and golden, 8-10 mins.
+Stir occasionally.

-While the onion cooks, halve the lemon and squeeze the juice from one half into a small bowl.
-Add the tahini, honey and a pinch of salt and pepper.
+While the onion cooks, halve the lemon and squeeze half the juice into a small bowl.
+Add the tahini, honey and season with salt and pepper.
 Add the olive oil and water (see ingredient list for both amounts), stir together with a fork until well combined.
 Taste and add more lemon juice, salt or pepper to taste.
 Add a splash more water if it’s a bit thick.